 Planning for sustainability promotes responsible development - it is not anti-development.
 It strives to achieve the greatest common good for all segments of our population, to protect the health of the environment, and to ensure future generations of the resources they will need to survive and progress.
 The key to achieving a sustainable community and sustainable development is to understand the relationship among three concepts - environmental sustainability, economic sustainability, and social sustainability.
-To be fully sustainable the town must be working on all three elements which will create a balance.
-No one of these elements can be successfully achieved without all three elements being achieved.
+To be fully sustainable, the Town must work on all three simultaneously, which will create a balance.
+No single element can be successfully achieved without all three elements being attained.

-Many of the goals and policies contained in this Plan seek to promote responsible development practices and a plan for future Town growth that specifically supports sustainability.
+Many of the goals and policies contained in the Plan seek to promote responsible development practices and a plan for future town growth that specifically supports sustainability.